tprrt/curriculum/README.rst

 My brief resume in reStructuredText format as well as a template to produce a file in pdf format.

-For more details about me, you can visit my `Linkedin profile <www.linkedin.com/in/tprrt>`_
+For more details about me, you can visit my `Linkedin`_ profile.

 ----